ypriverol/github-paper/REVIEWS.md

    'Rules' headers.

 > R/ We partially agree with the reviewer.
 In the current version of the manuscript we remove from some of the rules (the ones that explain concepts) the GitHub term.
-However, some of the rules are focus on the functionalities provided by Git, in those cases we keep the temr in the title for example **Rule 2**.
+However, some of the rules are focus on the functionalities provided by Git, in those cases we keep the term in the title for example **Rule 2**.
 Git as a protocol is used by different services such as GitHub, Bitbucket.
 For that reason we will keep the Git term in **Rule 2** because we would like to highligth the power of git compare with other version control systems.
 In the current version we removed the term from **Rule 7** making possible to highligth the concept rather than the service.